We encourage students to bookmark and check this page frequently for new and updated information.

 Information on the U-pass and the Health and Dental Plan is found on the respective websites.
 If students still have more questions, contact your Enrolment Services Advisor or the Alma Mater Society (AMS).

-New to UBC page to help all UBC students navigate the transition to UBC Life Online.
+Visit the New to UBC page to help start your transition to UBC Life Online.
 Topics include:

 - Virtual orientations

 - Student support and resources

 - Staying connected to campus - virtually